sitiporn/Reading-paper/update_note.md

-#summarize what I am talking with prof.
+# Summarize what I am talking with prof.

 1) comparison and find good combination for things  specfic case.